Abhinavt28/Sprint-2/Documentation/Applications/Python_Ci_Checks/DAST/README.md

 ---

-# 1. Introduction
+## 1. Introduction

-This document provides a comprehensive overview of Dynamic Application Security Testing (DAST) implemented as part of Continuous Integration (CI) security checks for Python-based attendance and notification services.
-It explains the purpose, workflow, tools, comparison, advantages, best practices, and recommendations for implementing DAST in the CI pipeline.

-Attendance and notification services are critical backend systems that handle sensitive operational and user-related data.
-Ensuring these services are secure is essential to prevent vulnerabilities such as unauthorized access, injection attacks, and API exploitation.

-DAST enables automated runtime security testing of the application by scanning the running service and identifying vulnerabilities before deployment.
-Integrating DAST into the CI pipeline ensures secure application deployment, improves system reliability, and strengthens overall application security.
+DAST (Dynamic Application Security Testing) is integrated into the CI pipeline to automatically test running Python-based attendance and notification services for security vulnerabilities at runtime — before deployment.

 ---

-# 2. What is DAST?
+## 2. What is DAST?

 Dynamic Application Security Testing (DAST) is a security testing method that analyzes a running application to identify vulnerabilities by simulating real-world attack scenarios.